-In contrast, this screenshot shows the recurrent grammar rule discovered by the tool.
-This rule encodes for similar fragments of normal heartbeats and, at the same time, highlights the anomalous one.
-The GrammarViz 2.0 interactive rules browser aids in the recurrent and anomalous patterns discovery enabling an interactive exploration of time series patterns .
+This screenshot shows a recurrent grammar rule discovered by the tool.
+This rule encodes for similar fragments of normal heartbeats and, at the same time, also highlights the anomalous one.
+GrammarViz 2.0 interactive rules browser aids in the recurrent and anomalous patterns discovery enabling an interactive exploration of time series patterns .

 Jmotif implements SAX and SAX-VSM algorithms targeting interpretable time series classification.
 This approach aids in knowledge discovery by enabiling comparative studies of time series generated by different processes, or by the same process under different conditions.